percona/percona-server/doc/source/installation.rst

 are in the **TECH PREVIEW** mode.
 **Do not install these binary tarballs in a production environment**.

-See :ref:`zenfs` for more information.
+See :ref:`zenfs` for more information and :ref:`zenfs-install` for the installation commands.

 .. tabularcolumns:: |p{5cm}|p{5cm}|p{11cm}|